chewnglow/pyGAT/README.md

 The branch **master** contains the implementation from the paper.
 The branch **similar_impl_tensorflow** the implementation from the official Tensorflow repository.

+# Dataset
+This test is performed on the CORA dataset.
+Each paper has an ID, a set of key words and a category.
+The ID is an integer and the category is a string, which is one-hot encoded in the parsing.
+Furthermore,  the key word existence is represented by binary marker.
+The cite info is represented by a directed acyclic graph which direction represents the cite relationship.
+`cora.content` stores the info of individual papers, while `cora.cites` stores the cite information.
+Notice only nodes with ID < 1000000 are cited by at least one paper, while ID > 1000000 are not cited by others.

 # Sampling
 Dataset sampling is supported for convenience on CPU running and module debugging.
-Options of sampling switch and sampled dataset size can be found in `load_data()` in `utils.py`
+Options of sampling switch and sampled dataset size can be found in `load_data()` in `utils.py` Initial node is chosen in ID<1000000, which means must been cited by at least one paper.

 # Performances